kixorz/naive-search/README.md

 ## The Common crawl data

-The application extracts and ingests data from the Common Crawl dataset.
-Custom tool "warsql"
+The application extracts and ingests data from the Common Crawl dataset using custom tool "warsql".

 https://registry.opendata.aws/commoncrawl/